viliRocha/Game-Dino-Offline/README.md

 A Google dinosaur game clone that I made using javascript, the p5play library and also electron.

-## Execute the project

-to execute the project, use: `go run .` and then open http://localhost:8080 on your browser

 ## Game controls

 - Up arrow to jump